17 Best Yoga Poses for Anxiety (Depression and Stress)

 17. Corpse Pose (Savasana)

-Most physical yoga sessions will end with the corpse pose.
+Most physical yoga sessions will end with the savasana.
 It might look like a simple practice however it can have a powerful effect.

-Life can be exhausting when you live with anxiety, and it can drain you both physically and mentally.
+Life can be exhausting when you live with an anxiety disorder, and it can drain you both physically and mentally.

-Corpse Pose triggers the relaxation response within your body and begins to cool your mind.
+Corpse triggers the relaxation response within your body and begins to cool your mind.[14]

 Is your anxiety keeping you awake at night?